Inglourious Basterds: Critical reception

 The film also met some criticism from the Jewish press.
 In Tablet, Liel Liebowitz criticizes the film as lacking moral depth.
 He argues that the power of film lies in its ability to impart knowledge and subtle understanding, but Inglourious Basterds serves more as an "alternative to reality, a magical and Manichaean world where we needn't worry about the complexities of morality, where violence solves everything, and where the Third Reich is always just a film reel and a lit match away from cartoonish defeat".
 Anthony Frosh, writer for the online magazine Galus Australis, has criticized the film for failing to develop its characters sufficiently, labeling the film "Enthralling, but lacking in Jewish content".
 Daniel Mendelsohn was critical of the film's depiction of Jews and the overall revisionist history aspect of the film, writing "Do you really want audiences cheering for a revenge that turns Jews into carboncopies of Nazis, that makes Jews into 'sickening' perpetrators?
 I'm not so sure."
 Jonathan Rosenbaum equated the film to Holocaust denial, stating "A film that didn't even entertain me past its opening sequence, and that profoundly bored me during the endlessly protracted build-up to a cellar shoot-out, it also gave me the sort of malaise that made me wonder periodically what it was (and is) about the film that seems morally akin to Holocaust denial, even though it proudly claims to be the opposite of that."
 When challenged on his opinion, Rosenbaum elaborated by stating, "For me, Inglourious Basterds makes the Holocaust harder, not easier to grasp as a historical reality.
 Insofar as it becomes a movie convention – by which I mean a reality derived only from other movies – it loses its historical reality."

 Inglourious Basterds was later ranked #62 on a BBC critics' poll of the greatest films since 2000.
 In 2010, the Independent Film & Television Alliance selected the film as one of the 30 Most Significant Independent Films of the last 30 years.

 In 2013, GamesRadar+ named Colonel Hans Landa one of the "50 Creepiest Movie Psychopaths".
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) ranked its screenplay 8th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).

 In June 2025, the film ranked number 14 on The New York Times list of "The 100 Best Movies of the 21st Century" and number 11 on its "Readers' Choice" edition of the list.
 In July 2025, it ranked number 59 on Rolling Stones list of "The 100 Best Movies of the 21st Century."